 - One of the first things to do is knowing your lawn size.
 This helps to ensure how much product (e.g., fertilizer, pre-emergent, post-emergent, etc) to apply.
-A tape measure or this website will help determine it www.findlotsize.com.
-Then update your profile with the lawn size.
+A tape measure or Draftlogic will help determine it.
+Remember to update your profile with the lawn size.
 It helps other members know how to help you when you post a question.
 Make sure you get the area of lawn and not the house, driveway and mulch beds.

-- Get your soil tested - Tier 2 and 3 - The soil provides nutrients for your grass.
+- Get your soil tested - The soil provides nutrients for your grass.
 Getting the nutrients in balance gives the lawn a solid foundation.
-Understanding your soil will also ensure how to water it (sandy=more frequent).
+Understanding your soil will also ensure how to water or fertilize it (sandy=more frequent).

 - Keep the blades sharp - A sharp blade reduces leaf damage and watering needs (especially during the summer).
 Try to sharpen the blades every 2 months.
 This video shows the proper way to get a blade sharp (hand file).
 How to Sharpen and balance a lawn mower blade

 - For most grass types, mow around 3.5in during the summer and gradually lower to 2.5 in the fall.
-Longer grass survives the summer heat better.
-Too long in the early fall promotes lawn diseases / fungus since it retains moisture.
-In the transition zone lawns are maintained at higher levels (3-4in) to aid in summer survival.
+Longer grass survives the summer heat better since it protects the soil from heat.
+But too long promotes lawn diseases / fungus since since it retains moisture.
+Shorter in the winter helps maintain air circulation and avoid snow mold.
 Avoid mowing more than 1/3 the height of cut.

 - Don’t bag, mulch.
 The clipping have nutrients and mulching them returns them to the lawn.
 It will also help increase the organic matter in the soil.
 Plus bagging takes more time and effort.
-Mulch em However, when grass is overgrown or with weed seeds, it may be best to bag or rake so that clumps do not smoother existing turf.
+Mulch em However, when grass is overgrown or with weed seeds or fungus, it may be best to bag or rake so that clumps do not smoother existing turf.

 - Mulch the tree leaves.
 Tree leaves provide free nutrients and less work for you from raking.
 Go over the leaves multiple times with your mower.
 They will disappear in a couple of weeks.
 Mulching Mowing Leaves

 - Finding materials at good prices is a challenge.
 In this Local Sources thread members share places they use close to them.
 You can also discuss in the hometown folder with fellow members local to your state/town.
-Otherwise, look for feed stores, SiteOne, Coop and landscape distributors near you.
+Otherwise, look for feed stores, SiteOne, co-ops and landscape distributors near you.
 Buying online is convenient, but for 50lb bags, it get very expensive.

 - Start a log.
 Write down what you applied to the lawn and when.
 It helps understand mistakes and keep track of nitrogen levels.
 I use an online excel file that I could access from the phone.
-Here is an example of it: Log + Tenacity + Prodiamine Calculator
+Here is an example of it: Log sheet + GDD + ET0 + Tenacity + Prodiamine calculator

 Dealing with weeds

 Weeds are going to happen on any lawn.
 Applying a PreM is more cost effective than killing the weeds after they have grown.
-I can’t stress this enough: PreM is a must.
 A thick, full lawn is another way to prevent weeds from further developing.

-- The weed and grass needs to be actively growing.
+- The weeds and grass both needs to be actively growing to absorb the herbicide.
 Avoid high temperatures and drought conditions.
 It might take multiple applications.
 Feed it some nitrogen if it is not growing much.